Small Business Entities Tax Checklist

-In addition to accelerating expenditure on various business items, SBE taxpayers that use the simplified SBE depreciation rules may claim the following 2021 deductions (if applicable) in relation to depreciating assets:
+In addition to accelerating expenditure on various business items (refer above), for 2021/22, SBE taxpayers that use the simplified SBE depreciation rules may claim the following deductions in relation to depreciating assets:

-A full deduction for the cost of eligible assets (i.e., regardless of cost) first acquired and first used (or installed ready for use) for business purposes from 7:30pm (AEDT) on 6 October 2020 to 30 June 2021.
+- A full deduction for the cost of eligible assets first used or installed ready for business use by 30 June 2022 (as well as eligible improvements), regardless of cost.

-Therefore, if appropriate, SBE taxpayers should consider purchasing and using (or installing) these items by 30 June 2021.
+If appropriate, SBE taxpayers should consider purchasing and using (or installing ready for use) these items by 30 June 2022.

 Otherwise, the prepayment rules are the same as for non-SBE taxpayers.